Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	mcconfig -d -m -p lin
 	```

+	> [See this discussion](https://github.com/Moddable-OpenSource/moddable/discussions/1097) for a description of what you should expect to see.

 11. **IMPORTANT:** You can now build and run applications for the desktop simulator.
 To build and run applications on a development board or MCU, you need to install additional SDKs, drivers, and development tools for your target platform.
 See the [What's Next](#dev-boards-and-mcus) (Building and Running Apps on Development Boards and MCUs) section of this document for more details and links to instructions.

 <!--<a id="lin-troubleshooting"></a>